Below you will find a British Sign Language (BSL) video which gives some information about our short film scheme – Sharp Shorts.

 Producers must be able to demonstrate relevant professional experience, along with a resourceful, can-do attitude and an entrepreneurial spirit.
 This may include the following:

-- At least one producing credit on any work of fiction (including student films) or equivalent experience of production in documentary, TV, commercials, music video, radio, theatre or any other form of visual entertainment
+- At least one producing credit on any work of fiction (including student films) or equivalent experience of production in documentary, TV, commercials, music video, radio, theatre or any other form of visual entertainment, performance or media

 - A demonstrable track record in production management, co-ordination or development

-- We may consider new producers who have relevant transferable skills, e.g. event co-ordination.
-If you are unsure of your eligibility, please contact the Short Circuit team before applying.
+If you are unsure of the eligibility of any member of your team, please contact the Short Circuit team before applying.

 How to Apply

-Applications should be made via the online application form.
+Applications should be made via the online application form on our website.